Brown Environmental Leadership Lab: Rhode Island

 Residential and Student Life

-• BELL has a strong emphasis on communal living, thus you will be engaged as a member of the community both in and out of the classroom.
-This includes attending an orientation and group initiatives to get to know your peers, contributing to daily community tasks (e.g., classroom set-up, breakfast buffet set-up, meal clean-up), and spending the whole day with the group.
+• BELL has a strong emphasis on communal living; thus, you will be engaged as a member of the community both in and out of the classroom.
+This includes attending an orientation and group initiatives to get to know your peers, contributing to daily community tasks (e.g., classroom set-up, building tidying, camping retreat breakfast buffet set-up) and spending the whole day with the group.

-• At Brown University, you will be staying in a residence hall room with shared bathrooms in a building exclusive to BELL: Rhode Island students and staff.
-You will share a room with one to four peers, grouped by gender identity.
+• You will be staying in a residence hall room with shared bathrooms.
+You will have a private room or share a room with one to two peers.

 • You can expect three meals each day, primarily served in a Brown University dining hall.
-Note: All While the Brown University dining halls offer a significant selection of food to meet most dietary needs, the food for off-campus meals is ordered in advance, so program staff must be notified of any dietary restrictions or allergies by March 29.
-Students can notify program staff by filling out the required forms, which enrolled students receive in their student portals.
+Note: While the Brown University dining halls offer a significant selection of food to meet most dietary needs, the food for off-campus meals is ordered in advance, so program staff must be notified of any dietary restrictions or allergies by Wednesday, April 8, 2026 by completing and submitting the required forms, which enrolled students receive in their student portals.

 • Program staff live on site and are available 24 hours a day to provide support and supervision.